MaximRouiller/blog.decayingcode.com/source/_posts/resolved-appinsights-moved-to-eastus-deployment-failing-with-centralus-message.md

 **TLDR** AppInsights were moved to EastUS.
 AutoScale Settings and Alerts were kept in CentralUS causing a chain-reaction of failure all around.
 Code to clean-up available at end of post.

-As [AppInsights hit General Availability][1] at Microsoft Connect 2016, we were so happy!
+As AppInsights hit General Availability at Microsoft Connect 2016, we were so happy!

 Then our VSTS builds started failing.
 Here's the message that we got: